 I am constantly asked how to price digital images.
 Even if you’re a photographer that sells finished prints, there is a need to know how to price digital images.
-For instance, sometimes a band needs an image for their new CD cover, a real-estate agent needs a photograph for his/her website and business cards, or a business needs a digital file to create some posters.
+Maybe a band needs a new album cover, a real-estate agent needs a headshot for their website and business cards, or a business needs a digital file for their own printing and marketing.

 Even though it is better to sell and provide a finished product whenever possible, sometimes there is a need to sell a digital file, which means there is a need for knowing how to price these images.